NHSDigital/integration-adaptor-nhais/README.md

 ## Adaptor Scope

 The patient registration and demographics portion of NHAIS is called HA/GP Links.
-NHAIS supports some features in addition to GP Links but these are out of scope for the NHAIS Adaptor project.
+NHAIS supports some features in addition to GP Links but these are out of scope for the GP Links - NHAIS Adaptor project.

 HA/GP Links messaging is comprised of several types "transactions" used to update and reconcile patient lists and patient demographic data.
-The following transaction types are supported by the NHAIS Adaptor:
+The following transaction types are supported by the GP Links - NHAIS Adaptor:

 GP Links to HA